When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Key Details

-• Side sleepers with fibromyalgia.
+• Who It’s Best For: Side sleepers with fibromyalgia.

 • Feel: Medium soft (4) with a gentle, cradling sensation, which relieves pressure while supporting the spine.
 Surface maintains a relatively neutral temperature.